baumandm/angular-numeraljs/README.md

         grunt build

-The `/dist/' folder contains the regular and minified Javascript files.
+    The `/dist/` folder contains the regular and minified Javascript files.

+4. Tests are automatically run during the build, but they can be run manually as well

+        grunt test